Tatsoi Asian Greens Salad Recipe

 For the Tatsoi salad:

-- 7 oz carrots, about 2 large
+- 7 oz carrots about 2 large

-- 7 oz English cucumber, or mini cucumbers
+- 7 oz English cucumber 1 large

-- 2 oz mizuna, or baby arugula
+- 2 oz mizuna or baby arugula

-- 2 oz mixed greens of choice, I use Satur Farm boxed Spicy Asian Greens
+- 2 oz mixed greens of choice I use Satur Farm boxed Spicy Asian Greens

 - 1 tbsp olive oil

-- Furikake, or toasted sesame seeds, optional
+- Furikake or toasted sesame seeds, optional

-- Coarse sea salt to taste, or Takii Umami mushroom powder to replace salt
+- Coarse sea salt to taste or Takii Umami mushroom powder to replace salt

 Instructions